sparkle-project/sparkle-project.github.io/documentation/index.md

 With these options, more responsibility is on the developer to keep their signing keys safe and ensure their feeds and release notes stay correctly signed (modifications to these files will require re-signing them).
 For signed feeds, the [SUSignedFeedFailureExpirationInterval](/documentation/customization/#security-settings) option allows a limited fallback through [key rotation](#rotating-signing-keys) in case a feed hasn't been successfully validated for a lengthy period of time.
 Note when feed signing failures expire, Sparkle strips out information like release notes, links, and certain elements.

-Signed feeds are validated as of Sparkle 2.9 (beta).
+Signed feeds are validated as of Sparkle 2.9.

 #### Rotating signing keys